Disordered vector models: from higher spins to incipient strings: Discussion

 The higher spin states are always in the spectrum, so one expects a dual with a finite string tension.
 Moreover, their anomalous dimensions exhibit a power-law behaviour seen in analytic bootstrap \cite{Fitzpatrick:2012yx,Komargodski:2012ek} and not the logarithmic growth expected from semiclassical strings \cite{Gubser:2002tv}.
 As explained in \cite{Alday:2015ota} this may be attributed to the fact that vector models have operators with twists close to the unitarity bound.

 So how may we expect strings to emerge?
 A speculation we can offer is the following: at the higher spin limit the bulk degrees of freedom are the bilocal collective fields \cite{Das:2003vw,Aharony:2020omh}, the two-point functions $G(x_1,x_2)$.
-Let's visualize these bilocal objects to be one-dimensional with end-points given by the two operators; we simply have a free Fock space of these collective fields.
+Let us visualize these bilocal objects to be one-dimensional with end points given by the two operators; we simply have a free Fock space of these collective fields.
 However, as we turn on $\lambda$ we should anticipate some linking between different bilocals, leading to a two-dimensional structure, an incipient worldsheet.
-The glue binding these worldsheets isn't as strong as in planar gauge theories so we don't quite make it to the supergravity point.
+The glue binding these worldsheets is not as strong as in planar gauge theories so we don't quite make it to the supergravity point.
 It remains to be seen how to flesh out these ideas, but having analytic control over the field theory is a promising starting point for a perturbative analysis for small $\lambda $.

-We have focused on the IR fixed point vacuum, but real time thermal dynamics, be it retarded response, or out-of-time-order (OTO) observables, should give us clues about the nature of stringy black holes duals, through connections to quasinormal modes and Lyapunov exponents.
+We have focused on the IR fixed point vacuum, but real-time thermal dynamics, be it retarded response, or out-of-time-order (OTO) observables, should give us clues about the nature of stringy black holes duals, through connections to quasinormal modes and Lyapunov exponents.
 A promising avenue would be to understand the mean-field description of OTO correlators \cite{Gu:2021xaj} to glean clues about the stringy dual.

 \begin{widetext}